metabase/metabase/docs/databases/uploads.md

 ### Add people to a group with unrestricted data access to that database

-In order to upload CSVs, a person must be in a group with unrestricted access to at least one table in the database that you've selected to store your uploaded data.
-That group could have unrestricted access to that whole database, or (via granular permissions) unrestricted access to one or more tables.
+In order to upload CSVs, a person must be in a group with Unrestricted access to the schema you've selected to store your uploaded data.
 Native query editing isn't required for uploading.
 See [groups](../people-and-groups/managing.md) and [data permissions](../permissions/data.md).

 ### Specify a prefix for Metabase to prepend to the uploaded tables